 30 credit hours

-Artificial intelligence is one of the top growth areas in research and tech industry and is projected to continue growing in size and importance for the foreseeable future.
+Artificial intelligence is one of the top growth areas in research and the tech industry, and it is projected to continue growing in size and importance for the foreseeable future.
 The MAS-AI program is designed to meet local, national, and global needs for artificial intelligence professionals.
-The course of study teaches the foundational concepts, methods, and skills of artificial intelligence, machine learning, and big data analytics, as well as the mathematical foundations, ethics, and AI application areas needed for professional success in the area.
+The course of study teaches the foundational concepts, methods, and skills of artificial intelligence, machine learning, and big data analytics, as well as the mathematical foundations, ethics, and AI application areas needed for professional success in the field.
 The program was designed by a committee of AI experts in the CS department, with reference to the current and projected job market in AI, comparison with other similar programs, and consultation with industry representatives.

 The Master of Artificial Intelligence (MAS-AI) is a Professional Master's degree program designed for:

 - Computer science professionals currently working in business, government, or industry who want to advance their careers.